kata198/indexedredis/README.rst

 	# Can be used directly in the model filtering

 	notDangerFive = MyModel.objects.filter(dangerLevel__ne=irNull).filter(dangerLevel__ne=5).all()

 	# or in results, through Queryable List.
 Or direct comparison (not shown)

 	myResults = MyModel.objects.filter(something='value').all()

 	notDangerFive = myResults.filter(dangerLevel__ne=irNull).filter(dangerLevel__ne=5)

-**defaultValue**

-All fields (except IRClassicField) support a parameter, given when constructing the IRField object, "defaultValue".

-For all fields (except IRClassicField), the value of this parameter defaults to "irNull" (see below).
-For an IRClassicField, the default remains empty string and cannot be changed (to be compatible with plain-string fields pre-5.0.0).

 **Advanced Types**